parsing-io/address-book-example/README.md

 Tokens are delimited by ', ' (comma and space).
 Platform line separator is used.

-It is preferable to be able to process large files with proper memory footprint.
+As last requirement, the solution should be capable of processing large files with a small memory footprint.

 # Solution
 The solution is a small tool executed from the shell command line or within JVM via its simple API.